pombase/website/src/docs/documentation/gene-page-phenotypes.md

     of medium used, etc. Descriptions come from a small ontology maintained by PomBase curators.
 7. The paper from which the annotation comes.
-8. Phenotype annotations may have extensions to capture expressivity (the extent to which a phenotype is expressed; for PomBase annotations expressivity extensions are often used to capture information about phenotype severity) or penetrance (proportion of a population that shows the phenotype), or to document which gene or protein used in an assay for level, localisation, etc. *S. pombe* genes link to PomBase gene pages.
-Expressivity and penetrance use the relations *has\_expressivity* and *has\_penetrance* respectively, and can have values such as "high", "medium", or "low" (numerical values may be added in the future if and when the need arises).
-A gene or gene product used in an assay is stored using the appropriate PomBase systematic ID and the relation *assayed\_using*;
-    the relation is converted to *affecting* in the gene page display.
+8. Phenotype annotations may have extensions to capture penetrance (proportion of a population that shows the phenotype) or severity (previously designated "expressivity"), or to document which gene or protein used in an assay for level, localisation, etc. *S. pombe* genes link to PomBase gene pages.
+Severity and penetrance use the relations *has\_severity* and *has\_penetrance* respectively, and can have values such as "high", "medium", or "low".
+Penetrance can also use numerical values.
+A gene or gene product used in an assay is stored using the appropriate PomBase systematic ID and the relation *assayed\_using*; the relation is converted to *affecting* in the gene page display.
 If a mutation affects an activity that modifies another gene product, extensions may capture the affected enzyme, the affected substrate, or both.
 The relation *assayed\_enzyme* is displayed as *affecting activity of* on gene pages, and *assayed\_substrate* is shown as *affecting substrate*.

 Similar displays are used for multi-allele phenotypes.
 Unless otherwise noted below, all items are as described above for